-- Start by mixing the dry rub.In a small bowl combine 2 tbsp brown sugar, 1 1/2 tbsp kosher salt, 1 tsp onion powder, 1 tsp garlic powder, 1 tsp black pepper, 1/2 tsp smoked paprika, 1/2 tsp chili powder, 1/4 tsp dry mustard.
+- Start by mixing the dry rub.In a small bowl combine 2 tablespoon brown sugar, 1 ½ tablespoon kosher salt, 1 teaspoon onion powder, 1 teaspoon garlic powder, 1 teaspoon black pepper, ½ teaspoon smoked paprika, ½ teaspoon chili powder, ¼ teaspoon dry mustard.
 Stir it together so there are no clumps remaining.
 Set aside.

-- Trim and cut your pork butt.With a sharp knife trim any fat or connective tissue from the pork butt.
+- Trim and cut your pork butt.With a sharp knife trim most of the white fat or connective tissue from the pork butt.
 Cut the whole butt into 3 inch chunks.
 As you cut it open if you find more areas of fat, remove those too.
-NOTE: take notice of how much your pork butt weighs, this will determine your cooking time.

 - Season the pork.Sprinkle and press the dry rub on all sides of the cut pork.

-- Pour the cooking liquid in the Instant Pot.Add 1 cup water, 1 tbsp Worcestershire sauce, and 1 tbsp apple cider vinegar to the pot.
-Place the trivet over the liquid.
+- Pour the cooking liquid in the Instant Pot.Add 1 cup water, 1 tablespoon Worcestershire sauce, and 1 tablespoon apple cider vinegar to the pot.
+Optionally place the trivet over the liquid.

-- Add the seasoned pork to the Instant Pot.Place all the seasoned pork pieces in the pot on the trivet.
+- Add the seasoned pork to the Instant Pot.Place all the seasoned pork pieces in the pot (in the liquid or on the trivet)